Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Conclusion, Limitations, and Future Work

 Currently, the segment size of AxelGNN is selected as a hyperparameter.
 While we have provided a parameter sensitivity analysis to determine a feasible value range for this, we plan to learn this value in a data-driven manner.
 Further, the current approach uses uniform segment sizes across all feature dimensions.
 Investigating adaptive segmentation strategies that dynamically determine optimal groupings based on feature correlation patterns could further enhance model performance.
 Beyond these architectural improvements, we plan to evaluate our method on more challenging learning scenarios such as imbalanced classification, out-of-distribution generation, adversarial attacks, and transfer learning.
-Additionally, we aim to expand our evaluation to other downstream tasks, such as graph classification, graph regression, and link prediction.